-Outcomes: By the end of this course the student will have looked at the following themes:
+By the end of this course the student will have:

-- Analysing the emerging trends in contemporary editorial fashion images
+- Analysed the emerging trends in contemporary editorial fashion images

-- Interpreting the personality of a client and his/her lifestyle through your styling
+- Interpreted the personality of a client and his/her lifestyle through your styling

-- Creating a professional editorial fashion image developing a unique image by considering clothing, accessories, photos and locations
+- Created a professional editorial fashion image for your portfolio by considering clothing, accessories, photos and locations

-This is a trans-disciplinary job that covers apparel, accessories, photography, press editorials up to cinema, editorial movies, presentations for fashion shows.
-You also need to be able to research, scouting the Fashion scene for new designers with whom to work.
+Trend forecasting and styling is a multi-disciplinary job that covers apparel, accessories, photography, press editorials including cinema, editorial movies, and presentations for fashion shows.
+It is also necessary for research when scouting the Fashion scene for new designers to work with

 Jo Simpson is a freelance fashion stylist and model casting director.
 She has taught at Central Saint Martins for 10 years and is the Curriculum Leader for the Fashion & Textiles department as well as the lead tutor for the Fashion Communication pathway on foundation at Central Saint Martins.
 Jo graduated from CSM with an MA in Fashion (Print) and has been teaching Fashion, Textiles and Fashion Communication at a range of institutions for the last 12 years, including regular visiting lecturer positions at City and Guilds of London Art School and University of Creative Arts.
 Jo has worked on various shows for London Fashion Week over the last 14 years including backstage production and in the role of Casting Director for: Alexander McQueen, Preen by Thornton Bregazzi, Aquascutum, Ghost, Sophia Kokosalaki, BStore and Clare Tough.
 Other fashion projects have included roles such as Styling CoOrdinator for YSL-24/SHOWstudio film, Giorgio Armani’s RED project and Fashion Rocks.
 As a Stylist Jo works for both editorial and advertising clients, including the styling of Lacoste’s L!ve worldwide campaign and consultation for brands such as Fred Perry and Pringle of Scotland.
 Jo is currently undertaking a practise based PhD at UAL investigating the themes of the future of the fashion show and the hidden creative fashion communities. www.josimpson.eu

-Silvia Tolaro is a researcher and lecturer in Sociology of the Imaginary and Trend Forecasting at Polimoda and International Institute of Fashion Design and Marketing, Florence.
-Specialised in cross-cultural research, Silvia Tolaro analyses the collective and symbolic dimension of society addressing new paths of social behaviour.
-As Polimoda Resident Teacher, mentored by Danilo Venturi, Head of Department of Business and Communication at Polimoda, she develops a conceptual and interdisciplinary approach to cultural and countercultural fashion phenomena.
+Silvia Tolaro is a researcher and lecturer in Sociology of the Imaginary and Trend Forecasting at Polimoda: International Institute of Fashion Design and Marketing, Florence.
+Specialised in cross-cultural research, Silvia Tolaro analyses the collective and symbolic dimension of society addressing new paths of social behavior.
+As Polimoda Resident Teacher, mentored by Danilo Venturi, Dean of Polimoda, she has developed a conceptual and interdisciplinary approach to cultural and countercultural fashion phenomena.

-Please bring the following with you to the first session in London:
+Please bring the following with you to course in London:

-- Drawing Equipment including scissors, coloured pens/pencils, Pritt stick glue
+- Drawing Equipment including coloured pens/pencils, Pritt stick glue